 Grooming Requirements

 Abyssinians have short coats that do not require a lot of grooming.
-However, it is still important to brush their coats regularly, preferably weekly, to remove loose hair and prevent matting.
-This breed is an avid self-groomer and may benefit from occasional bathing to keep their coat in optimal condition.
+However, it’s still important to brush their coats regularly, preferably weekly, to remove loose hair and prevent matting.
+The breed is an avid self-groomer and may benefit from occasional bathing to keep their coat in optimal condition.
 Additionally, make sure to trim their nails regularly and clean their ears to prevent infections.

 Potential Health Issues